Luther's Parental Home

 Evaluation report: Download as PDF

-• The signage is mostly designed in legible and high-contrast lettering.
+• The signage (for orientation) is designed in easily legible, high-contrast font.

-• An outgoing emergency call in the lift is confirmed acoustically.
-The stop position is announced by voice.
-The controls are not visually contrasting, but tactile.
-Braille is available.
+• An outgoing emergency call in the elevator is confirmed acoustically.

-• Stairs are not visually contrasting and have at least one handrail on one side.
+• Some stairs have a handrail on one side.

 • Guided tours are offered for people with visual impairments, but not for blind people.